Michael-Siena/Memory-And-Mental-Imagery-App/README.md

-This app collected behavioural data measuring how well research participants could remember the location and colour of common objects seen within a 3D virtual environment.
+Aphantasic individuals commonly report poor mental imagery and memory abilities, yet few studies on aphantasia have objectively tested these abilities together in an experiment.
+Therefore, I designed this data collection app to measure how well individuals with a condition called aphantasia could remember the location and colour of common objects seen within a 3D virtual environment.

 To give a brief overview of the most important aspects of the app (see figure 1), research participants initially familiarised themselves with the testing environment during the exploration phase
 (not shown).
 A) Then, in the study phase, participants learned the colour and location of eight target